 Leave approval workflow

-How Managers (and above) Approve Leave Type Only
+2nd Step: Managers (and above) Approve Leave Type

-When viewing the leave request, you will see that only the date has been approved.
-Below, are options to decline, or approve and notify the employee.
+When the manager Ed is viewing the leave request, you will see that only the date has been approved.
+Below are options to decline or approve, set the leave type, add a comment and approve and notify the employee.

 Managers and above are able to approve leave without any other party’s approval needed.
 You can approve it quickly using two clicks, or you can adjust pay, time, and leave type before approving.
 We’ll explore both methods here.